Home | Browse Topics | Taonga Māori | Māori land | Takutai moana: Customary rights in the marine and coastal area (foreshore and seabed)

 About Te Takutai Moana Act and its background

-After widespread protest from Māori, and criticism from the Waitangi Tribunal and the Human Rights Commission, the Foreshore and Seabed Act was abolished and replaced with Te Takutai Moana Act in 2011.
-The new Act restored the possibility of customary title in the marine and coastal area, and gave Māori some scope to gain recognition of their customary interests, if they took their claim to the government or the courts by April 2017 (see below, “Pathways for recognition of customary rights in te takutai moana”).
+After widespread protest from Māori, and criticism from the Waitangi Tribunal and the Human Rights Commission, the Foreshore and Seabed Act was replaced with Te Takutai Moana Act 2011.
+The new Act restored the possibility of customary title in the marine and coastal area, and gave Māori some scope to gain recognition of their customary interests if they took their claim to the government or the courts by April 2017 (see:“Pathways for recognition of customary rights in te takutai moana”).

 Many Māori are still unhappy with the new Act, and believe that the real effect of the Act is little different from the earlier Foreshore and Seabed Act.